 1501 was steamed again at Bridgnorth in August 2012.

-The boiler certificate is due to expire in February 2022.
+The boiler certificate was due to expire in February 2022 but was extended until January 2023.

 |Home Base||Current Status||Owner|